+States charge fees for the use of certain services.
+These fees are based on the principle that people should pay according to the benefits they receive.
 State and local governments also levy utility taxes and a variety of user fees, including road tolls and fees for vehicle registration, park admission, and various permits.
-User fees may have great potential in the infrastructure area; they could be a source of funds for the maintenance and repair of roadways and utility systems.
+User fees may have great potential in the infrastructure area as they could be a source of funds for the maintenance and repair of roadways and utility systems.

-States should consider requiring developers to bear their fair share of development costs by funding infrastructure improvements, paying impact fees, or contributing to housing construction.
+States should consider requiring commercial developers to bear their fair share of development costs by funding infrastructure improvements, paying impact fees, or contributing to housing construction.